vacu9708/Signal-processing/Fourier transform/README.md

     return X

-def inverse_FFT(fx): # The fourier inverse transform of real numbers makes a wrong output.
+def inverse_FFT(fx): # The inverse fourier transform of a signal that have become absolute values makes a wrong output.
     N = len(fx) # N has to be a power of 2 for FFT.

-    if N == 1: # Applying the fourier transform to a function whose size is 0 makes the original function. return fx # Has to be a complex number
+    if N == 1: # The fourier transform of a signal whose size is 0 makes the original signal. return fx # Has to be a complex number

     X_even = inverse_FFT(fx[::2]) # Fourier transformed function of the signal at even indices